luminovang/documentation/configs/ip.md

-# IP Address and Proxy Setting Configurations
+# Configurations for IP Address and Proxy Settings

 ***